Do You Need a Deed to Sell a House in Texas?

 In Texas, recording a deed is key to officially transferring property ownership.
 Here’s how to do it:

-- Gather the Required Documents: First, collect all the legal documents needed for selling a house in Texas.
+- Gather the Required Documents: First, collect all the legal documents needed to sell a Texas house.
 These include the signed deed, any receipts of payment, and relevant affidavits.

 - Go to the County Clerk’s Office: Take your documents to the county clerk’s office where the property is located.
 This office records property transactions.